jneug/typst-tools4typst/src/assert.typ

 /// Asserts that #arg[test] is #value(false).
 ///
-/// - test (boolean): Assertion to test.
+/// - test (bool): Assertion to test.
-/// - message (string, function): A message to show if the assertion fails.
+/// - message (str, function): A message to show if the assertion fails.
 #let that-not(test, message: "Test returned true, should be false.") = assert(
   not test,
   message: lazy-message(message, test),
 )

 /// Asserts that two values are equal.
-/// See #doc("foundations/assert", name:"assert.eq", anchor:"assert-eq").
 ///
 /// - a (any): First value.
 /// - b (any): Second value.
-/// - message (string, function): A message to show if the assertion fails.
+/// - message (str, function): A message to show if the assertion fails.
 #let eq(a, b, message: (a, b) => "Value " + repr(a) + " was not equal to " + repr(b)) = assert.eq(
   a,
   b,